John the Russian: Beginning of veneration

-He was buried in the church of St George in Prokopi in Cappadocia (now Ürgüp), and was revered as saint.
-When the Greeks had to leave Turkey in 1924, the people took his relics to their new home on the island of Euboea.
+He was buried in the church of St. George in Prokopio in Cappadocia (now Ürgüp), and was revered as a saint.
+When the Greeks were expelled from Turkey in 1924, the people took his relics to their new home on the island of Euboea.

-Holy places worth visiting
+Legacy

-The relics of Saint John re interred in the Church of Saint John the Russian in Prokopi in Euboea, Greece.
-His right hand is in the Russian Monastery of St Panteleimon on Athos.
-By the blessing of Patriarch Alexy II of Moscow in 2003-2004 a small wooden church of St. John the Russian was erected in Moscow, in Kuntsevo district, a larger stone one was built nearby later and consecrated in 2016.
-In Novosibirsk, Russia the lower side chapel of the church of Our Lady of the Sign is also devoted to St. John the Russian.
-There is also a small private wooden chapel (tsasouna) of St. John the Russian in Viljakkala (Ylöjärvi municipality) in Finland.
+The relics of John were interred in the Church of St. John the Russian in Prokopi in Euboea, Greece.
+His right hand is in the Russian Monastery of St Panteleimon on Mount Athos.
+With the blessing of Patriarch Alexy II of Moscow in 2003–2004, a small wooden church called the Church of Righteous John the Russian was erected in Moscow, in Kuntsevo district, a larger stone one was built nearby later and consecrated in 2016.
+In Novosibirsk, Russia the lower side chapel of the church of Our Lady of the Sign is also devoted to St. John.
+There is also a small eukterion dedicated to him in Viljakkala, Ylöjärvi municipality in Finland.